andrew-edwards/fitting-size-spectra/README.md

 To download the code from the GitHub site just click the 'Download ZIP' button (near the top on the right).
 If you use GitHub then feel free to fork and even adapt the code.

-This is release version 1.0.0, as finalised on 24th May 2016.
+This is release version 1.0.0, as finalised on 24th May 2016, and submitted to *Methods in Ecology and Evolution* with the revised version of the manuscript.

 Andrew Edwards. www.chebucto.ns.ca/~english